2023 Golden Globes: The Banshees of Inisherin and Abbott Elementary snare key accolades

 Evan Peters, MONSTER: THE JEFFREY DAHMER STORY

-BEST PERFORMANCE BY AN ACTRESS IN A MINI-SERIES, ANTHOLOGY SERIES OR MOTION PICTURE MADE FOR TELEVISION
+BEST SUPPORTING ACTRESS IN A LIMITED SERIES, ANTHOLOGY SERIES OR MOTION PICTURE MADE FOR TELEVISION

-BEST PERFORMANCE BY AN ACTOR IN A SUPPORTING ROLE IN A MINI-SERIES OR MOTION PICTURE MADE FOR TELEVISION
+BEST SUPPORTING ACTOR IN A LIMITED SERIES, ANTHOLOGY SERIES OR MOTION PICTURE MADE FOR TELEVISION

 Paul Walter Hauser, BLACK BIRD